 When other companies publish their national average rates, they may not exclude short-haul rates, so their national average rates could be higher than what you'll see on DAT.
 Each individual load doesn't pay more, but those averages include more high-paying, short-haul loads.
 So don't be fooled into thinking that you'll find better-paying loads on a load board that touts a higher national average rate.

-What Freight Rates Am I Seeing in DAT Trendlines?
+What Freight Rates Do I See in DAT Trendlines?

-DAT Trendlines displays a weekly snapshot of national average rates, which represents the rolling month to-date.
-The average that's dated April 21 is the average for the month of April until that date -- so it's a 21-day average.
-The average dated May 12 is for the month of May until that date, so it's a 12-day average.
+DAT Trendlines displays a weekly snapshot of national average rates, with the current month represented as the rolling month-to-date.
 National average rates in Trendlines and in DAT RateView include lanes of 250 miles or more in the average.
-You can see rates in RateView for individual, short-haul lanes, but the national average rate is based only on 250-mile trips and longer.
+You can look up rates in RateView for short-haul lanes, too, but those are not factored into the national average.